Military Medal of Annam: Conditions for the award

 The Medal of Merit was to be issued by the Governor-General of French Indochina on the recommendation of the General-in-chief of Indochina, the Resident-Superior of Annam, or the Resident-Superior of Tonkin.

 The Medal of Merit was reserved for two categories of Indochinese serving under the French flag: the military and the civil guards.
 The second category alone requires some explanation.
 The Garde civil indigène was created by a decree of the Governor-General dated 19 July 1888, was initially a special corps in Annam.
 Subsequently, it was also created for the French protectorate of Tonkin.
 The Garde civil indigène would have multiple names throughout the years, namely the free corps of indigenous partisans, then the corps of auxiliaries, then the army militia, then simply the militia, then the Provincial Civil Guard of the Residents, then the militia or civil guard, Annamite provincial militia, and finally, the Garde civil indigène.
 This force was the ancestor of the later Indochinese Guard.
 It was a police force, placed under the direct and exclusive orders of the civil authority, framed by former officers and non-commissioned officers of the army or navy.

 The conditions for awarding the Medal of Merit were quite severe: only Indochinese, soldiers or civil guards, who had accomplished a brilliant action or had received serious injuries.
 There could therefore be no regular promotions.

-Piquet also found it important to reserve for indigenous people an honourary distinction entitling them to an endowment.
+Piquet also found it important to reserve for indigenous people an honorary distinction entitling them to an endowment.
 This endowment was 12 piastres a year.

-A roll of the decorated indigenous people was be kept in at Residence of the Resident-Superior of Annam in Huế and the Residence of the Resident-Superior of Tonkin in Hanoi.
+A roll of the decorated indigenous people was to be kept in at Residence of the Resident-Superior of Annam in Huế and the Residence of the Resident-Superior of Tonkin in Hanoi.

 The only known recipient of this medal was Nguyen Van Hang of the 1st Tonkinese Rifles Regiment for action against Chinese bandits on 4 July 1890.
 Nguyen Van Hang proved his bravery by entering first into a Chinese den at Hoang-chi near Tien-son and was recommended by the General Commander in Chief of the troops of Indochina.

 It is currently not known how many people were awarded the medal.
 The numbers held in Huế and Hanoi have not been found and the few medals that appear in the collections of medal collectors probably come from the lots that were sent by the manufacturer to the Residents-Superior in Huế and Hanoi.
 Author R.D.
 Stiot speculates that perhaps the remainder of the medals which fell into the hands of collectors came from the Bacqueville house itself (which at the time of manufacture was called Lasne and prior to that the Halley house).